DDT88/FastMediator/README.md

 ## Best Practices

-1. **Tenere le richieste immutabili**: Definisci le proprietà come `readonly` o utilizza record C#
+1. **Keep requests immutable**: Define properties as `readonly` or use C# records
-2. **Usare tipi di ritorno appropriati**: Ritorna `void` o `Task` per comandi, dati specifici per query
+2. **Use appropriate return types**: Return `void` or `Task` for commands, specific data for queries
-3. **Separare richieste e handler**: Mantieni ciascun handler in un file separato per migliorare l'organizzazione del codice
+3. **Separate requests and handlers**: Keep each handler in a separate file to improve code organization
-4. **Utilizzare behavior per preoccupazioni trasversali**: Validazione, logging, caching, ecc.
+4. **Use behaviors for cross-cutting concerns**: Validation, logging, caching, etc.
-5. **Ordinare i behaviors correttamente**: Usa l'interfaccia `IOrderedPipelineBehavior` per controllare l'ordine di esecuzione
+5. **Order behaviors correctly**: Use the `IOrderedPipelineBehavior` interface to control execution order
-6. **Scegliere la modalità di registrazione appropriata**:
+6. **Choose the appropriate registration mode**:
-   - `Startup` per massime prestazioni in produzione
+   - `Startup` for maximum performance in production
-   - `LazyLoading` per ridurre il tempo di avvio e l'utilizzo di memoria
+   - `LazyLoading` to reduce startup time and memory usage
-   - `Hybrid` per un compromesso ottimale
+   - `Hybrid` for an optimal compromise
-7. **Preferire API asincrone** per operazioni I/O-bound o potenzialmente bloccanti
+7. **Prefer asynchronous APIs** for I/O-bound or potentially blocking operations

-## Contribuire
+## Contributing

-Le contribuzioni sono benvenute!
-Se desideri migliorare FastMediator, sentiti libero di inviare una pull request.
+Contributions are welcome!
+If you want to improve FastMediator, feel free to send a pull request.

-## Licenza
+## License

-FastMediator è distribuito sotto la licenza MIT.
-Vedi il file LICENSE per maggiori dettagli.
+FastMediator is distributed under the MIT license.
+See the LICENSE file for more details.